 Here are some representative examples*:

 Total amount repayable

-*Examples only, based on the same quote for a new boiler with installation, at a fixed interest rate and no upfront deposit
+*Examples only, based on the same quote for a new boiler with installation, at a fixed interest rate and with no upfront deposit.

 Not always!
 The best option is always to pay for the costs of a new boiler and installation upfront yourself, if you can afford it.
-Paying for the boiler outright means you will get a better return on your investment versus paying more for the boiler over the long term through a boiler finance scheme.
+Paying for the boiler outright means you will get the best return on your investment.

 Typical costs for a new boiler installation are between £1,200 to £3000, which not everyone can pay for upfront.